Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Scenarios for the MiniBooNE excess

 We will not consider more complicated systems, since their production will bring additional suppression.
-Fluxes of particles $\xi$ from the outside are suppressed by absorption in walls, rejection by anticoincidence system and fiducial volume cut.
-Furthermore, radial distribution of events shows that that the excess increases toward the center \cite{Aguilar-Arevalo:2020nvw}.
-Therefore, $X_{det}$ in (\ref{eq:setup1}) should be some neutral particle that enters MiniBooNE and produces $\xi$ in interaction or decay inside the detector.
+Fluxes of particles $\xi$ from the outside are suppressed by absorption in walls of the detector, rejection by anticoincidence system and fiducial volume cut.
+Furthermore, radial distribution of events shows that the excess increases toward the center \cite{Aguilar-Arevalo:2020nvw}.
+Therefore $X_{det}$ in (\ref{eq:setup1}) should be some neutral particle that enters MiniBooNE and produces $\xi$ in interaction or decay inside the detector.

-The particle(s) $X_{det}$ (as well as $X_{s}$) can be fermion $N$ or boson $B$, and the latter can be scalar or vector bosons.
-For fermions, we consider spin 1/2 although spin $3/2$ like gravitino can also be considered.
-For definiteness we will mainly explore spin 1/2 fermion and boson cases, $X = N, B$.
-We will consider separately the cases with bosons which show some qualitatively new features. \\
+The particle(s) $X_{det}$ as well as $X_{s}$ can be fermion $N$ or boson $B$, and the latter can be scalar or vector bosons.
+For definiteness we will mainly explore spin 1/2 fermion\footnote{Spin $3/2$ particles, like the gravitino, can also be considered.} and boson cases: $X = N, B$.